pallets/click/docs/complex.rst

 level where the object stored on the context was a repo.

-Built-in support for this is provided by the :func:`make_pass_decorator` factory which will create decorators for us that find objects.
+Built-in support for this is provided by the :func:`make_pass_decorator` factory which will create decorators for us that find objects (it internally calls into :meth:`Context.find_object`).
 So in our case we know that we want to find the closest ``Repo`` object.
 So let's make a decorator for this:

 .. click:example::